mitre/caldera/docs/Plugin-library.md

 ## Training

 This plugin allows a user to gain a "User Certificate" which proves their ability to use CALDERA.
 This is the first of several certificates planned in the future.
 The plugin takes you through a capture-the-flag style certification course, covering all parts CALDERA.

+## Access

+This plugin allows you to task any agent with any ability from the database.
+It also allows you to conduct initial access attacks.